bipul-mohanto/Bengali-Language-Latex/README.md

-# Bengali-Language-Latex-template
+# How to write Bengali in LaTex
- you can modify your template to write in bengali.
-Details instructions are in the pdf
+You can modify your template to write in bengali.
+Details instructions are included in the pdf.
+Happy writting.